19 Freelance Writing Niches and How To Choose Yours

 11. Press releases

-Potential earnings: Press release freelance writers may charge between $30 to $80 per hour.
+Potential earnings: Press release freelance writers may charge between $50 and $93 per hour.

-How to start: A good way to find press release writing work is to reach out to PR agencies.
-Local businesses can also be a viable source of prospects, and freelance platforms often have offers for press release writing services.
+How to start: Reach out to PR agencies that regularly handle client announcements.
+Local businesses can also be strong prospects, and freelance platforms like Upwork often list press release writing opportunities.

 12. Real estate content writing

-Potential earnings: Real estate writers usually charge $75 per hour.
+Potential earnings: Real estate writers usually charge $27 to $40 per hour.

 14. Technical writing